geo14150/movie_app/README.md

 User Interaction: The application uses the useDebounce hook from the react-use library to optimize search queries, preventing excessive API calls while the user is typing.

+2. Data Sources and Backend LogicThe application relies on two external services for its data and logic:

+  # The Movie Database (TMDB) API
+   Movie Data SourceUsed to fetch movie details based on search terms or popular lists.
+The application makes API calls using a Bearer Token for authorization.

+  # Appwrite:
+   Backend-as-a-Service (BaaS)Used for custom backend logic and tracking user behavior.
+Specifically, it manages the trending feature by tracking search counts.

 # React + Vite